 Cadet Leader Training

-Cadet Leader Training (CLT) is a two-track program (CTLT, DCLT).
-Most positions are linked to a specific regiment of the Leader Development and Assessment Course (LDAC).
-As a result, the CLT program is open only to LDAC bound cadets.
+Cadet Leader Training (CLT) is a two track program consisting of Cadet Troop Leader Training (CTLT) and Drill Cadet Leadership Training (DCLT).
+Most positions are linked to a specific regiment of Advanced Camp.
+As a result, attendance to the specific regiment is mandatory.

 The Cadet Troop Leader Training (CTLT) track provides Cadets the opportunity to experience leadership in Army Table of Organization and equipment (TO&E) units over a three to four week period.
 Cadets serve in LT level leadership positions in active duty units.
 Platoon Leader positions have a 3-4 week duration depending on the hosting unit and location.
 Assignments include units that are located CONUS and OCONUS.
 Cadets are assigned a unit mentor and are provided on-post lodging and meals via a Dining Facility.
 This program is exclusively designed for MSIII Cadets.